Jahmal Hector-Ingram

-Jahmal Justin Hector-Ingram (born 11 November 1998) is an English professional footballer who plays for Hastings United.
-After beginning his career with Derby County, he played briefly for St Johnstone before his release at the end of the 2021-22 season.
+Jahmal Justin Hector-Ingram (born 11 November 1998) is an English professional footballer who plays as a forward for Sheppey Sports.
+After beginning his career with Derby County, he played briefly for St Johnstone before his release at the end of the 2021–22 season.

 Early life

 Hector-Ingram was born in Upton Park, London.

 Club career

 Hector-Ingram started his career at West Ham United's academy, and joined Derby County in August 2019 following a successful trial.

 He made his debut for Derby County as a substitute in a 2–0 away defeat to West Bromwich Albion on 8 July 2020.
 At the end of the 2019–20 Premier League 2 season he was nominated for the Player of the Season award after scoring 22 goals across all competitions prior to the early end to the season due to the COVID-19 pandemic.

 On 1 February 2021, he joined Stevenage on loan until the end of the season.
 He was released by Derby at the end of the 2020–21 season.

 On 1 February 2022, Hector-Ingram joined Scottish Premiership side St Johnstone on a free transfer until the end of the season.
 He departed the club at the end of the season.

 On 2 December 2022, following a period of training at the club, Hector-Ingram joined Isthmian League side Hastings United on a permanent deal.

+In November 2023, Hector-Ingram joined Maldon & Tiptree.

+In October 2024, Hector-Ingram joined Isthmian League South East Division side Sheppey United following a short spell with Hythe Town.